FAQ

 In Finnish, Puro means a stream, which serves as a metaphor for the flow of capital towards carbon net-negative companies.

 Most carbon offset schemes focus primarily on emission reductions.
 Puro.earth focuses exclusively on carbon removal and pioneered several of the world's first crediting methodologies for engineered carbon removal.
-We require removal methods that can be scientifically verified, that capture and store CO2 durably, and have industrial scaling potential.
+We require removal methods that can be scientifically verified, that capture and store CO2 durably for a minimum of 100 years, and have industrial scaling potential.

-It is a way to remove CO2 from the atmosphere and store it for the long-term, in a stable form.
-All of Puro Standard's verified methodologies guarantee durable storage of 100+ years, some even thousands of years.
+A CO2 removal method removes CO2 from the atmosphere and stores it for the long-term, in a stable form.
+All of the Puro Standard methodologies guarantee durable storage of 100+ years, some even thousands of years.

 A CORC is an independently verified document that confirms that 1 metric ton of CO2 has been removed and durably sequestered from the atmosphere using one of the removal methods certified under the Puro Standard.
 Our suppliers sequester more CO2 than they emit with only net negative emissions being credited.